Top Tips & Tricks: Orlando With Small Kids

 Most theme parks will make every effort to accommodate guests to the best of their ability.
 Again, this is something you’ll want to research ahead of time.
 Check theme park websites for allergy information.
-Additionally, you can bring your own food and water into Walt Disney World® Resort and Universal Orlando Resort theme parks if you choose, as well as baby food and other specialty dietary items at SeaWorld® Orlando.
+Additionally, you can bring your own food and water into Walt Disney World® Resort, Universal Orlando Resort and LEGOLAND® Florida Resort theme parks if you choose, as well as baby food and other specialty dietary items at SeaWorld® Orlando.

 Please contact Guest Services at each theme park to inquire about an attraction's assistance pass for your child or family member.
-Click here to read more about special needs services at Orlando theme parks.
+Read more about special needs services at Orlando theme parks.

-Download Visit Orlando’s free mobile app!
-It’s the ultimate, easy-to-use guide to navigating Orlando like a pro, and getting trusted trip-planning advice before your arrival.
+Download Visit Orlando’s complimentary mobile app.
+It’s the ultimate, easy-to-use guide to navigating Orlando like a pro and getting trusted trip-planning advice before your arrival.

-Save money and time by purchasing tickets in advance to your favorite theme parks and attractions with Visit Orlando’s discounted tickets and special offers.
-You can buy tickets online with the Visit Orlando app or via phone or Live Chat with our Official Visitor Services.
+Save money and time by purchasing tickets in advance to your favorite theme parks and attractions with discounted tickets from Visit Orlando powered by BestofOrlando.com, special offers, low-cost attractions, and even free things to do.

 Express & Fast Passes

 If you’ve followed our pre-arrival suggestions, you’ll be in good shape for a hassle-free family getaway in the Theme Park Capital of the World.
 The following tips and suggestions can help you ensure a perfect family adventure after you’ve arrived.

-Although it’s tempting to want to pack it all in, it’s smart to give your toddler time for a break to avoid exhaustion or meltdowns.
+Although it’s tempting to want to pack it all in, it’s smart to give your little one time for a break to avoid exhaustion or meltdowns.
 Everyone will feel refreshed by heading back to the hotel for an afternoon nap or cool dip in the pool.

 Rider Swap or Switch